-

 Aggressive lymphomas are characterized by

-Although non-Hodgkin lymphomas are usually diseases of middle-aged and older people, children and young adults may develop lymphomas.
+Although non-Hodgkin lymphomas are usually diseases of middle-aged and older adults, children and young adults may develop lymphomas.
 Lymphomas that develop in children and young adults are commonly aggressive subtypes.

 Many people with non-Hodgkin lymphomas have disease that has spread at the time of diagnosis.
-In only 10 to 30% of people, the disease is limited to one region.
+In only a minority of people, the disease is limited to one region.
 People with these lymphomas undergo similar staging procedures as people with Hodgkin lymphoma.
-In addition, a bone marrow biopsy is occasionally done.

-The choice of treatment and the prognosis are based on the stage.
+Staging is important because the treatment and the prognosis are based on the stage.
 Several procedures are used to stage or assess non-Hodgkin lymphoma.
-Basic blood tests, including a complete blood count and tests of liver and kidney function, are done.
+Basic blood tests, including a complete blood count and tests of liver and kidney function, are done along with tests for infection with human immunodeficiency virus (HIV), hepatitis B virus, and hepatitis C virus.

 Positron emission tomography (PET) combined with computed tomography (combined PET-CT) is the most sensitive technique for determining the location and size of cancerous lesions and how active the cancer cells are.
 If combined PET-CT scan is not available, a contrast CT scan of the chest, abdomen, and pelvis is done.
 Other tests such as magnetic resonance imaging (MRI) of the brain or spinal cord are done if symptoms of the nervous system are present.